top of page

 • The Undead and humans cannot communicate and plan together.
 This breaks the game and goes against the spirit of the game.

-• Undeads wear bandanas on their heads (the ones given to the players at the start of the game) when unstunned, and around their necks when stunned (immediately pull the bandanna to your neck when tagged).
+• Undeads wear bandanas on their heads (the ones given to the players at the start of the game) when unstunned, and around their necks when stunned (immediately pull the bandana to your neck when tagged).

 • An Undead becomes stunned if hit by a dart, sock, or melee weapon.

 • Stunned Undeads must leave the area immediately and, if in a combat situation, should put their hands in the air to indicate they are stunned.
 A stunned Undead may not interact with the game in any way other than verbal communication for the duration of the stun.
 Undeads are stunned for a duration of 1 minute.
 Please keep track of the time via your cell phone or by counting 60 Mississippis.
 Stunned Undeads may not follow humans and must leave the immediate area where they were stunned.
-They should be at least 100 feet away from all humans and out of sight of the group of humans that stunned them before starting their count.
+They should move and be at least 100 feet away from all humans and out of sight of the group of humans that stunned them before starting their count.

 • If a stunned Undead is shot, his/her stun timer is reset, and they must begin their count again.